calebdinsmore/edusports-site/_posts/2020/2020-09-10-season-kickoff-newsletter.md

 | ------------ | ------------- | ----------------- |
 | speed-demons | 85%           | 80.9%             |

-Not much to say here. speed-demons are the favorites by a wide margin, and a win here would even the score between themselves and Total Domination.
+Not much to say here. speed-demons are the favorites by a wide margin, and a win here would even the score between themselves and Total Domination, who beat them in their sole matchup last season.

 ### Tricksters vs. Necessary Roughness (Title Belt Match)